docsforadobe/premiere-plugin-guide/docs/recorders/getting-started.rst

 The best ways to get familiar with the recorder API is to observe the messages sent between Pre- miere and the recorder plug-in.

 ``recmod_Startup8`` is sent once when Premiere launches.
-When Project Settings > Capture Settings is opened, ``recmod_Open`` is sent to create a new recorder instance and open the capture driver. *rec­ mod_GetSetupInfo8* is then sent, so the recorder can specify which settings buttons (if any) should be enabled in the Capture Settings window when the recorder is selected.
+When Project Settings > Capture Settings is opened, ``recmod_Open`` is sent to create a new recorder instance and open the capture driver. ``recmod_GetSetupInfo8`` is then sent, so the recorder can specify which settings buttons (if any) should be enabled in the Capture Settings window when the recorder is selected.

 If one or more settings buttons are enabled and then clicked by the user, ``recmod_ShowOptions`` is sent so the recorder can display a dialog (and save any user choices).
 When the Capture Settings window is closed, *recmod_Close* is sent to end the capture instance.